-The following 10 office automation tools make it simpler for IT managers and their teams to keep the whole office running smoothly – and make the whole company more productive.
+The following 10 office automation tools make it simpler for IT managers and their IT service management (ITSM) teams to keep the whole office running smoothly – and make the whole company more productive.

 The 10 Best Office Automation Tools

 Office automation tools are systems and software that automate the types of tasks that impact every employee at a company – not just a single team or department.
 They solve overarching productivity problems by creating automated workflows for repetitive tasks like password resets, new employee onboarding, device management, and conference room booking.

 The tools listed below are those that have the highest ratings on IT Kit – a list of workplace tools nominated and upvoted by IT professionals who use these tools at work.

 1Password is a password manager that makes life easier for everyone in your office.
 Instead of storing login details in their browsers or – worse – on sticky notes pasted all over their desks, the people at your company store them in 1Password.
 Then, to access any password, they only need to remember a single master password.

 Better yet, 1Password is an automation tools that helps keep your company safe by alerting your coworkers when their passwords aren’t very secure, letting them know which sites offer two-factor authentication, and giving them a tool that lets them create random passwords in a click.
 This makes password management simpler than ever for individuals – and keeps your company’s data secure.

 For IT teams, 1Password practically eliminates password-reset requests.
 Since people only need to remember a single master password, they’re much less likely to forget it.
 But even if they do, 1Password’s Account Recovery feature gives admins the ability to reset passwords.